ASERG-STELA/shu-development-process/planning/version-control/level_6_git_instructions.md

 Milestones are used in conjunction with issues and pull requests.
 When you create a milestone, you can associate it with issues and pull requests to track the progress of your project.
 From the milestone page, you can see:

-* A user-provided description of the milestone, which can include a project overview, relevant teams, and projected due dates
+- A user-provided description of the milestone, which can include a project overview, relevant teams, and projected due dates
-* The milestone's due date
+- The milestone's due date
-* The milestone's completion percentage
+- The milestone's completion percentage
-* The number and a list of open and closed issues and pull requests associated with the milestone
+- The number and a list of open and closed issues and pull requests associated with the milestone

 Follow these instructions to create a milestone:

-1. Go to your repository and select **Issues**
+1. Go to your repository and select **Issues**;
-2. Click **Milestones** then **New milestone**
+2. Click **Milestones** then **New milestone**;
-3. Fill in the fields and select a due date
+3. Fill in the fields and select a due date;
-4. Click **Create milestone** once you are satisfied
+4. Click **Create milestone** once you are satisfied;
-5. Navigate back to the issue you created previously, click it
+5. Navigate back to the issue you created previously, click it;
-6. Like before with labels and projects, click on **Milestone**
+6. Like before with labels and projects, click on **Milestone**;
 7. You should see your milestone, assign the issue to it.

 If you have followed all steps to this point, you should now have an issue assigned to a Label, Project and Milestone.
 You can assign multiple issues to a Label, Project or Milestone.
 You should do this everytime you create an issue to greatly improve the organisation and tracking of your project.